brendt/stitcher.io/src/content/blogs-for-devs/03-the-stack.md

 Nope, just a static website running on the cheapest digital ocean droplet.

-Now, my blog is powered by my own hobby-project static site generator written in PHP; but when you're reading this, it's all just HTML pages saved on the server.
+My blog is powered by my own hobby-project static site generator written in PHP.
+When you're reading this however, it's all just HTML pages saved on the server.
 It turns out the simple solution is often the best one.
 Like I said: you're not Facebook or Reddit, you'll be fine with the cheapest solution you can think of.

 In fact, I'm still curious to know the limits of my current setup, because I haven't encountered them yet.